 Question 8.
-Does the company have a clear position on the avoidance of routine mutilations (castration, teeth clipping, tail docking, toe clipping, dehorning, desnooding, de-winging, disbudding, mulesing, beak trimming, fin clipping)?
+Does the company have a clear position on the avoidance of roumutilations (castration, teeth clipping, tail docking, toe clipping, dehorning, desnooding, de-winging, disbudding, mulesing, beak trimming, fin clipping)?
 Rationale Many farm animals are subjected to procedures that alter their bodies, often with no anaesthesia, causing pain and distress.
-Examples include beak trimming, castration of beef cattle with knives, branding with hot irons, dehorning of dairy cattle with hot irons, castration and tail docking of pigs, and fin clipping in finfish aquaculture.

-Scoring No stated position.
+Examples include beak trimming, castration of beef cattle with kr branding with hot irons, dehorning of dairy cattle with hot irons, castration and tail docking of pigs, and fin clipping in finfish aquaculture. nives, Scoring No stated position.
 0 The company has made a partial commitment to the avoidance of routine mutilations but the scope (in terms of geography, species or products) is not clearly defined.
-The company has made a partial commitment to the avoidance of routine mutilations and the scope (in terms of 1 geography, species and products) is clearly defined.
-Universal commitment to avoidance of routine mutilations across all relevant species, own-brand and other branded products and geographies.
-5 (Max Score 5) Explanatory Notes This question was looking for a clear position on the avoidance routine mutilations.
-Simply stating compliance with legislation was not treated as proxy for having a clear position on the avoidance of routine mutilations.
-The reasons are (a) legislation does not cover all routine mutilations, (b) a commitment to compliance with legislation does not provide guarantees on performance in countries where such legislation but did not have a formal policy were, therefore, awarded zero points.
+1 The company has made a partial commitment to the avoidance of routine mutilations and the scope (in terms of geography, species and products) is clearly defined.
+3 Universal commitment to avoidance of routine mutilations across all relevant species, own-brand and other branded products and geographies.
+5 (Max Score 5) Explanatory Notes This question was looking for a clear position on the avoidance of routine mutilations.
+Simply stating compliance with legislation was not treated as a proxy for having a clear position on the avoidance of routine mutilations.
+The reasons are (a) legislation does not cover all routine mutilations, (b) a commitment to compliance with legislation does not provide guarantees on performance in countries where such legislation is absent.
+Companies that stated that they complied with legislation but did not have a formal policy were, therefore, awarded zero points.
 Similarly, simply stating compliance with a farm assurance standard that prohibits routine mutilations was not treated as a proxy for having a clearly stated position, unless the commitment to avoidance was made explicit (e.g. compliance with the standard was presented as a way of delivering on its commitment to the avoidance of routine mutilations).
-Companies that made a commitment to the avoidance of routine mutilations but were not clear about the scope (in terr geography, species, products) were awarded a score of 1 points. a ated a bent ment ms of
+Companies that made a commitment to the avoidance of routine mutilations but were not clear about the scope (in terms of geography, species, products) were awarded a score of 1 point.
+Companies that specified certain breeds (e.g. genetically polled cattle) in their supplier guidelines but did not have a clear position on the avoidance of routine mutilations were not awarded any points.
+Companies that specified immunocastration as an alternative to surgical castration were awarded zero points, because this question is looking for the universal avoidance of castration (in any form).